irajtaghlidi/nginx-automation/README.md

  terraform apply
  ```

- After performing the last step, the server IP address is stored in a `inventory` file in `ansible` root directory and trigger `ansible-playbook` to execute all configuration to set up the Nginx service.
+ After performing the last step, the server IP address is stored in an `inventory` file in `ansible` root directory and trigger `ansible-playbook` to execute all configuration to set up the Nginx service.

-## Choose installation method
+## Choose the installation method

 The installation method of Nignx can be set with `installation_method` variable inside `terraform.tfvars` file.
 It can be overwritten via Command Line at run-time also.